Top 10 Steps to Increase Business Cybersecurity Today

-Businesses heavily depend on the Internet in this digital age.
-The Internet has become critical for selling, marketing, data collection and much more.
-The increase in digital transformation has also increased the risk of cyber-attacks.
+In this digital age, businesses heavily depend on the Internet, which has become critical for selling, marketing, data collection, and much more.
+The increase in digital transformation has also increased the risk of cyberattacks.

 Cybersecurity is not as easy as downloading cheap software.
-Some serious steps need to be taken by businesses to help them avoid or deal with cyber threats.
+Businesses need to take some serious steps to help them avoid or deal with cyber threats.

 Why Is Cybersecurity Important?